raku-community-modules/Test-When/SPECIFICATION.md

 * **Extras**

-    * `OFFLINE_TESTING`: if true, tests are being run in an environment with a restricted or unavailable network
+    * `ONLINE_TESTING`: unless true, tests must not attempt to access a network resource (such a website or attempt to query a network interface).

     * `ALL_TESTING`: if true, all possible tests will be run.
 That is, this module will NOT skip any tests it could possibly skip under other